dmlc/gluon-cv/docs/model_zoo/index.rst

 Summary of Available Models
 ---------------------------

-GluonCV is still under development, more models will be added later.
+GluonCV is still under development, stay tuned for more models!

 Image Classification
 ~~~~~~~~~~~~~~~~~~~~